wp-plugins/css3-transitions/readme.txt

 For simplicity's sake, no settings page is included.
 While there are a few potential options, I don't feel that they would be worth the extra bloat of a settings page.
 If you would like to make adjustments (such as changing the animation duration), you may do so by editing the plugin's php file.

 == Changelog ==
+= 1.4 =
+* Remove transitions from the admin, since they are built into the WordPress 3.8 redesign.
+*

 = 1.3 =
 * Introduce improved animation timing function (cubic-bezier(0.64,0.20,0.02,0.35))
 * Remove -moz-, -ms-, and -o- browser prefixes. -webkit- is still required for Safari and older Android, but all other major browsers now support unprefixed transitions.